domwakeling/gatsby-auth-test/README.md

 to simply run a local instance of `mongod` rather than 'sacrifice' a public instance by revealing user/password information on GitHub.
 This may be re-thought when it comes to the other secrets (which are pretty much entirely to do with gmail and sending password-recovery emails).

+### bcrypt vs bcryptjs

+Not entirely sure what happened (I could have sworn that I've user `bcrypt` before in npm) but when I tried it threw a **HUUUGE** list of errors and warnings at me; have therefore decided to go the easy route and instead use `bcryptjs` which is an entirely-JS implementation.
+Apparently it's not as fast/efficient, but frankly I don't have anything like the throughput to have to worry about speed so the convenience wins out every time.